kennyRamadhan/selenium-java-testng-automation-portofolio/README.md

 5. Appium Server
 6. Appium Client

-H. Files Explanations :
+H. Folder Explanations :
-1. appiumBase.java = Configuration for Appium server and set capabilities for mobile device and also set the target app
+1. /FlipTest/src/test/java/KennyRamadhan/FlipTest/e2eMobile.java = Contains Test Case

-2. e2eMobile.java = Contains all test cases
+2. /FlipTest/src/main/java : Contains Appium Configurations &  Page Object Design Pattern

-3. locatorsElements.java = Contains all elements needed for automations
+3. /FlipTest/test-output : Contains All Reports

 IMPORTANT!! : I already fixing about Before Test & After Test , I realized there is problem when running test the app doesn quit for each test case but now its already fixed . now you can running and the app will quit and relaunch for each test case.